Siddhant13/Getting-and-Cleaning-Data-Assignment/README.md

 There are five steps in the R code as follows:

 ###1.
 Reading the data and merging the training and test set
+The code assumes that all the necessary data is one single working directory.
 In order to reduce the time taken in reading the data I have performed some preprocessing tasks.
 First the code finds the columns which contain the mean and statndard deviations and then the program only reads those columns.
 I have taken the measurements which contain the words "mean" or "std" to be the features required in the tidy data set.

 ###2.
 Extracting only the measurements on the mean and standard deviation for each measurement